ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 :::: {.columns}
 ::: {.column width="55%"}
-*Designers* refine the answers and *formalize the processes* into DFDs
+*Designers* refine the answers and *formalize the processes* into DFDs:

-- A *Data Flow Diagram (DFD)* is a directed property graph $G^D$
+- A *Data Flow Diagram (DFD)* is a directed property graph $G^D$:
-    - Nodes are alternatively labeled as *{Agent, Repository, Process}*
+    - Nodes are alternatively labeled as *{Agent, Repository, Process}*;
-    - Arcs are labeled as *Flow*
+    - Arcs are labeled as *Flow*.
-- *DFD* represents flows of data at a *high level of abstraction*
+- *DFD* represents flows of data at a *high level of abstraction*:
-    - Hide details such as decision points and interactions
+    - Hide details such as decision points and interactions;
-    - Knowing which *types* of repositories/processes compose the processes is *enough to return a blueprint*
+    - Knowing which *types* of repositories/processes compose the processes is *enough to return a blueprint*.
-- Decompose the data flows into *agents*, *processes*, and *repositories*
+- Decompose the data flows into *agents*, *processes*, and *repositories*:
-    - Start from an aggregated overview
+    - Start from an aggregated overview;
-    - Recursively split candidate processes/repositories until each of them is characterized by homogeneous tags
+    - Recursively split candidate processes/repositories until each of them is characterized by homogeneous tags.

 :::
 ::: {.column width="45%"}